cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/zt-s3-buckets.md

 1. Select **Self-hosted** as the application type
 2. Provide a name to the **Application**, for example, `s3-bucket`
 3. Define the **Application Domain** as the **Public hostname** added to the Cloudflare tunnel, for example, `s3-bucket.your-domain.com`
 4. Configure the rest of the Application settings as per your organization requirements.
 For more details, please refer to the [Access Policies](/cloudflare-one/policies/access/) documentation.
+For automated systems, to access the bucket, [Service Tokens](/cloudflare-one/identity/service-tokens/) can be used.

+The S3 bucket is now available at `https://s3-bucket.your-domain.com` but only for users/applications that successfully authenticate via Cloudflare Access.

+## Method 2: using Cloudflare Gateway and Egress policies

+TO DO: INSERT IMAGE HERE

+### Prerequisites

+- S3 bucket to be protected by Cloudflare Zero Trust

+### 1.